List of Saiyuki characters: Other

-Jeep or Hakuryuu (はくりゅう): Although playful and unassuming this little dragon is an important part of Sanzo's team.
-He has the ability to turn into a jeep and as such, is the Sanzo gang's primary method of transportation. in the anime (though this version is also displayed in the manga on occasion), is Hakkai's pet dragon.
-Jeep has the ability to transform into a Jeep that the Sanzo party travel in.
-Though usually the size of a domestic cat, Jeep's transformation renders him much larger than his usual form.
-Jeep has also shown the ability to breathe fire.
-In his past life, he was actually the god Goujun, the Dragon King of the West and a commanding officer (Kenren Taisho's immediate superior) of Heaven's army.
-He is voiced by Kaoru Morota in Saiyuki, and by Tae Okajima and Eisuke Kotanizawa in Saiyuki Reload and Gunlock.
-As Goujun, he is voiced by Hiroki Touchi in both Gaiden and Blast.
-In the English dub his voice effects are done by Kelli Cousins in the original series and by Felecia Angelle in Blast.

 Koumyou Sanzo

 Koumyou Sanzo (光明三蔵): He is the previous Sanzo priest presiding over the Seiten and Maten sutra before Genjo Sanzo inherited them, he the master of Genjo Sanzo and the one who raised him.

 He picked him up as a baby who had been washed away by the river, and named him "Kouryuu" and raised him.

 He was a supreme priest with an easy-going and elusive personality who possessed two Seiten and Maten and "Magic Heaven", but he was attacked by a youkai and died while protecting the still young Genjo Sanzo.